alvaromontoro/CSS-Clocks/README.md

 In this clock, the approximate time (it has an error of +/- 4 minutes) is displayed via text, highlighting the current time in a bright color while the rest of the letters are darker.

 This was actually a really tricky clock to develop only with HTML and CSS.
-I used SASS/SCSS because it saved me writing hundreds of lines of code.
+I used SASS/SCSS because it saved me writing thousands of lines of code (almost 6,000 compiled, but only 140 uncompiled!).

 ![Square Text Clock on Imgur](https://i.imgur.com/O69bSLV.jpg)